Top 5 2nd Quarter Trades of LI - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 86,335 shares in NYSE:VVV, giving the stock a 1.61% weight in the equity portfolio.
-Shares traded for an average price of $30.73 during the quarter.
+The guru established a new position worth 358,038 shares in NAS:VGIT, giving the stock a 15.68% weight in the equity portfolio.
+Shares traded for an average price of $61.11 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.